-For Frontier's clients' accounts it maintains, Schwab or TDA generally do not charge you separately for custody services but is compensated by charging you commissions or other fees on trades that it executes or that settle in your account.
-For some accounts, Schwab or TDA may charge you a percentage of the dollar amount of assets in the account in lieu of commissions.
+For Frontier's clients' accounts, Schwab, TDA and Fidelity generally do not charge you separately for custody services but is compensated by charging you certain transaction or settlement fees.

-Products and Services Available to Frontier from Schwab and TDA
+Products and Services Available to Frontier from Schwab, TDA and Fidelity

-Schwab Advisor Services and TD Ameritrade Institutional serve independent investment advisory firms like Frontier.
-They provide Frontier and Frontier's clients with access to its institutional brokerage - trading, custody, reporting and related services - many of which are not typically available to Schwab or TDA retail customers.
-Schwab and TDA also makes available various support services.
-Some of those services help us manage or administer Frontier's clients' accounts while others help us manage and grow Frontier's business.
-Schwab's and TDA's support services are generally available on an unsolicited basis (we don't have to request them) and at no charge to Frontier.
+Frontier and Frontier's clients receive access to Schwab Advisor Services, TD Ameritrade Institutional, and Fidelity institutional brokerage - trading, custody, reporting and related services - many of which are not typically available to Schwab, TDA and Fidelity retail customers.
+Schwab, TDA and Fidelity also make available various support services.
+Some of those services help the Firm manage or administer Frontier's clients' accounts while others help the Firm manage and grow Frontier's business.
+Schwab's, TDA's and Fidelity's support services are generally available on an unsolicited basis (we don't have to request them) and at no charge to Frontier.